roryhr/site-code/content/blog/2017-03-12-how-does-this-thing-work.md

 Date:   2017-03-12
 Category: python, documentation

-# Abstract

-How does this website work?

-# Start
+# Introduction

 After 9 months I'm returning to this website.
-The first question I had was "How does this thing work?"
+My first question was "How does this thing work?"
 Of course I didn't document it and I don't remember.
 Lesson learned.

+**The things we take for granted are the most important to document.**

+This post is for myself and anyone interested in using Pelican to make a Github-hosted website.

-# How does this website work?
+# How does this thing work?

 ## High level overview